rusty-snake/firejailed-tor-browser/stable-profiles/0.9.52/README.md

-You need to add the following two statements:
+You need to add the following statement:
 ```
 blacklist ${HOME}/.firejailed-tor-browser
-blacklist ${HOME}/.config/firejail
 ```
 into `/etc/firejail/disable-programs.local` rather than `${HOME}/.config/firejail/disable-programs.local`.